 PAGE is a peer network organized not by an individual director, but instead by a rotating cohort of PAGE Alumni who share responsibility for mentoring and designing support structured for each new cohort of fellows.

-As PAGE fellows build capacity with other publicly engaged scholars across campuses, they will join the Imagining America network of activist-scholars, administrators, artists, and media makers who are shifting culture toward justice within higher education and society.
-Examples of ongoing, local projects by PAGE fellows include a Bay Area movement history website, a national report on LGBTQ+ youth, a resource hub for Indigenous playwrights, a photography series on the colonial foundations of neoliberal universities, and much more.
+As PAGE fellows build capacity with other publicly engaged scholars across campuses, they will join the Imagining America network of activist-scholars, administrators, artists, and media makers shifting culture toward justice within higher education and society.
+Examples of ongoing local projects by PAGE fellows include a Bay Area movement history website, a national report on LGBTQ+ youth, a resource hub for Indigenous playwrights, a photography series on the colonial foundations of neoliberal universities, and much more.

-PAGE Fellows Will Receive:
+PAGE Fellows will receive:

-Opportunity to apply for professional development funds. • Access to year-long bidirectional mentorship and community-building events, both within PAGE and the Imagining America networks.
-These can include but are not limited to research projects, publication opportunities, and skillbuilding workshops.
+Access to year-long bidirectional mentorship and community-building events, both within PAGE and the Imagining America networks.
+These can include but are not limited to research projects, publication opportunities, and skill-building workshops.

 PAGE Fellows are Expected to: